rozbb/CommaFeed-Android-Reader/README.md

 * Make web view much much prettier
 * Locally mark read entries as, well...read
 * Establish an API queue for updating things like read items with the server
+* Use back button to kill running AsyncTasks (once AndroidAnnotations 3.0 is released)
+* Have a "Log Out" option
 * Lots and lots more

 Dependencies